 All of the twists and turns of writing—as in hiking—are all part of an amazing journey.
 Embrace it!

-Are you looking for help along the journey?
+Are you looking for help along the writing journey?
+I have upcoming online writing classes that may help you.
 I’d love to help you with content planning, cowriting, content evaluation, copyediting, promotional writing or other editorial projects.
 Feel free to contact me!